geojak/YouKnowWho-s-ES-Plugins/README.md

 [UnusedVanillaContent.zip](https://github.com/geojak/YouKnowWho-s-ES-Plugins/releases/download/v1.0.0-UnusedVanillaContent/UnusedVanillaContent.zip) | 421.95 kb | 2025-04-11 | [view files](https://github.com/geojak/YouKnowWho-s-ES-Plugins/tree/main/myplugins/UnusedVanillaContent/) | <a href="res/imagemd/UnusedVanillaContent.md">view images</a> [6]<br>
 <br>
->Ever wanted one of those Person ships like the modified osprey, or the maurauder vanguard.
-This plugins reuses unused vanilla content and adds it properly.
+>Collection of small improvements to the game, that are meant to fit into vanilla so seamlessly, you won't even notice.
 <details>
 <summary>:blue_book: Plugin readme</summary>
-<blockquote>1.
-Added unused vanilla ships to the game, you will see a lot more pirate fleet variants: Nighthawk, Waverider, Valkyrie, Modified Osprey, Modified Vanguard
+<blockquote>Added unused vanilla ships to the game:

+Nighthawk, Waverider, Valkyrie, Modified Osprey, Modified Vanguard
-2. This plugin contains Kestrel.Unlocks from zuckung

-3. Made New Tibet and Girtarb Tributable
+You will see a more pirate fleet variants.

+This Plugin reenables Hai Reveal!

-4. The unfettered hai start using their protye weapons Ionic Blaster, Ionic Turret and Ionic Shredder during the wanderer invasion
+Additionally the unfettered hai start using their vanilla prototype weapons Ionic Blaster, Ionic Turret and Ionic Shredder during the wanderer invasion.
+Unfettered start using the modified Ladybug during Hai Reveal.

-5. This Plugin reenables Hai Reveal

-6. Unfettered start using the modified Ladybug during Hai Reveal

-7. You can steal a Unfettered ID by boarding them, which allows you to buy the new prototype weapons

-8. You can continue to trade jump drives to the Unfettered even after you helped the Wanderers
+You can steal a Unfettered military ID by boarding unfettered hai ships in wanderer space or continue to trade jump drives to the Unfettered even after you have helped the Wanderers.

+!!This plugin contains zuckungs Kestrel.Unlocks!!
 </blockquote>
 </details>